Duncan O'Mahony

 Duncan O'Mahony [oh-MAH-nee] (b.
-June 29, 1976 in Kilkenny, Republic of Ireland) is a Canadian football punter and placekicker who is currently a free agent.
+June 29, 1976) is an Irish-born former professional Canadian football punter and placekicker who played in the Canadian Football League (CFL).
+He kicked multiple walk-off field goals in his career.

 Early years

 Despite being born in Ireland and having lived in Australia and Newfoundland as a child, O'Mahony is considered a non-import by the CFL, as he and his family settled in Abbotsford, British Columbia when he was a teenager.
 O'Mahony attended the University of British Columbia, where he set a conference record with a 52-yard field goal and was a first team CIAU all-star in 2000.